86 products

 Best DevOps & CI/CD 2026

 Compare 86 DevOps and CI/CD platforms independently reviewed by platform engineering and SRE teams.
 GitHub, GitLab, and Atlassian dominate the source code and pipeline market, with CircleCI, Jenkins, and ArgoCD strong in specialist niches.
 Filter by source control, CI capability, IaC, and security shift-left features.
-Every review is verified.
 No vendor pays for ranking.

 GitHub Enterprise